julien-arino/test-site/_posts/2023-02-05-R-on-raspberri-pi-and-more-than-128-threads.md

 ```c
 #define NCONNECTIONS 128
 ```
 with whatever limit you want to impose.
-There is some discussion [here](https://github.com/HenrikBengtsson/Wishlist-for-R/issues/28) on potential issues related with the number chosen; in complete ignorance of these issues, I decided to pick 1024.
+There is some discussion [here](https://github.com/HenrikBengtsson/Wishlist-for-R/issues/28) on potential issues related to the number chosen; in complete ignorance of these issues, I decided to pick 1024.

 Then `configure`, `make` (`make -j4`, perhaps) and `sudo make install` and you are in business.
 One remark, though: I prefer for the `R` executables and libraries to reside in `/usr` rather than `/usr/local` (for consistency with `deb` install of the standard code).
 Also, if you are going to run `rstudio-server`, you **must** compile for a shared `R` library.
 So, in short, instead of a simple `./configure`, I ran
 ```bash